epccs/RPUpi/Hardware/Testing/linux.md

 Next add an empty ssh file to the boot area.
 I do this with the touch command from a console on the Ubuntu computer I used to setup the SD card.

 ```
-# on Ubuntu 17.04 the SD card automaticly mounts when pluged in at /media/username
+# on Ubuntu 17.10 the SD card automaticly mounts when pluged in at /media/username
 cd /media/rsutherland
 ls
-# it shows: 673b8ab6-6426-474b-87d3-71bff0fcebc3  boot
+# stretch mounts: rootfs boot
-# for the card I just did Ubuntu called the root mount 673b8ab6-6426-474b-87d3-71bff0fcebc3
+# Etcher set my past jessie rootfs to mount as 673b8ab6-6426-474b-87d3-71bff0fcebc3
-# so to setup the Wi-Fi I can edit
+# To setup the Wi-Fi I can edit wpa_supplicant (see network-setup) in rootfs
-sudo nano /media/rsutherland/673b8ab6-6426-474b-87d3-71bff0fcebc3/etc/wpa_supplicant/wpa_supplicant.conf
+sudo nano /media/rsutherland/rootfs/etc/wpa_supplicant/wpa_supplicant.conf
-# to tell the startup system to run the SSH server I add an empty file to the boot mount (which has its expected name)
+# to tell the startup system to run the SSH server I add an empty file in the boot mount
 touch /media/rsutherland/boot/ssh
 ```

 Put it in the Pi and boot...
 On my network I can then ssh pi@raspberrypi.local with the default password "raspberry", I then change the password as well as the hostname.

 ```
-# remove the old host key
+# Well fish, I need to remove the old host and IP from the past setup
 [ssh-keygen -f "/home/rsutherland/.ssh/known_hosts" -R raspberrypi.local]
+[ssh-keygen -f "/home/rsutherland/.ssh/known_hosts" -R pi1.local]
+[ssh-keygen -f "/home/rsutherland/.ssh/known_hosts" -R 192.168.4.5]

 ssh pi@raspberrypi.local

 user: pi